cs1302uga/cs1302-tutorials/components/components.md

           |--
    ```

-   Note that root of this sub-graph is a `VBox`.
+   Note that the root of this sub-graph is a `VBox`.
 With this in mind,
    create a class called `ImageLoader` in the `cs1302.gui` package
-   that extends the `VBox` class.
+   that extends the `VBox` class (additional details are provided
+   below; please read them carefully).
 As this class extends `VBox`,
    it "is-a" `VBox` and inherits all of the members of `VBox`
    (although only `public` and `protected` members will be directly
    visible).

    1. The class should contain the `static` constants from
       the `ImageApp` class.
-The can be cut and paste directly
+They can be cut and paste directly
       from that class, perhaps changing them to `protected`
       visibility if you wish to do so.